 Uploading and processing CSV files via a REST API is a common requirement in modern web applications.
-This tutorial will guide you through building a Node.js API using Express that can receive CSV files, parse their contents, and store the data.
-We'll use Multer for handling file uploads and csv-parser for parsing CSV data.
+In this guide, we will show you how to build a secure REST API using Node.js and Express that handles CSV file uploads, parses file content using csv-parser, and stores the data for later retrieval.
+We use Multer to manage file uploads with robust security checks.

 Prerequisites